MobileRobots/kinova-api-python/README.md

 Use the `-l:` link option instead of `-l` since the Kinova libraries and `emulate_kinova` library don't start with "lib".

-Swig cannot parse the relatively new GCC "visibilty" attribute used by the Kinova header files, so you may want to use the header files from `emulate-kinova-api` even if using the real Kinova library, since the emulate-kinova-api headers have been modified to omit the "visibilty" attributes on functions if `KINOVA_NOEXPORT` is define, which this Swig wrapper does:
+Swig cannot parse some nested classes and the relatively new GCC "visibilty" attribute used by the standard Kinova header files, so you may want to use the header files from `emulate-kinova-api` even if using the real Kinova library, since the emulate-kinova-api headers have been modified to omit the "visibilty" attributes on functions if `KINOVA_NOEXPORT` is define, which this Swig wrapper does, and other minor changes.

+To do so set `KINOVA_INCLUDE_DIR` environment variable or set it on the `make` command line as follows:

     make KINOVA_INCLUDE_DIR=../emulate-kinova-api/headers.50104

+(`emulate-kinova-api` contains several `headers` directories for various versions of the Kinova API.)

 You will also need to add the library directory to the `LD_LIBRARY_PATH` environment variable (e.g. for the example above, use `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:../emulate-kinova-api`).
 Or copy the shared library to the same directory as the Python module.

+The default Python include directory (`PYTHON_INCLUDE`) is `/usr/include/python2.7` for Python 2.7.
+If you have a different version of Python installed, you can set `PYTHON_INCLUDE` to a different directory.

+Use
+---

 The Python module is named `kinovapy`: